itsarvindhere/JavaScript/010. Promises/Promises.md

 In the above example, the 'onFinally' function will be called, despite the fact that the fun1 promise was rejected.

 It is worth noting that the callback passed to the 'finally' method does not receive any arguments.
-This makes sense because 'finally' does not case whether the promise was rejected or resolved with any value.
+This makes sense because 'finally' does not care whether the promise was rejected or resolved with any value.
 It is simply used for cleanup or final operations that need to be executed regardless of the promise's outcome.

 Just like 'then' and 'catch', 'finally' also returns a new promise.This means, you can chain it with 'then' or 'catch' after it.
 If the 'onFinally' throws an error or returns a rejected promise, the new promise that 'finally' returns will be rejected with that value.
 Otherwise, the new promise will settle with the same state as the current promise.